Deniz-Jasa/Deniz-Jasa/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=deniz-jasa)

-My name is Deniz Jasarbasic and I am a Canadian high school student who loves to code, collaborate, and enjoys building impactful side projects.
+My name is Deniz Jasarbasic and I am a Canadian university student who loves to code, collaborate, and enjoys building impactful side projects.
 Feel free to check out my projects.

 <br />

 A little bit more about me,

-• 🔭   Currently in High School
+• 🔭   Currently at the University of Ottawa

-• 🌱   Learning about Data and Computer Science
+• 🌱   Learning about Data Science and Computer Science

 • ⚙️   My daily drivers: .cpp, .py, .js, .css